talljohnthin/react-shop/README.md

 The client side of this app is a mobile android app which is built in react native, redux, redux-thunk and firebase.
 Please download the client android app here:

-For testing u can use this temporary user:
+For testing you can use this temporary user:

 email: test@gmail.com
 password: testing